 - Blood test.
 Your doctor will use a sterile needle to draw some of your blood and send it to a lab to see if antibodies to the chlamydia bacteria are present in your bloodstream.

 - Swab.
-Your doctor will use a cotton round or stick to take a small sample of infected tissue or fluid, which is then sent to a lab to be cultured so that lab technicians can see what bacteria grows from the sample.
+Your doctor will use a cotton round or stick to take a small sample of tissue or fluid that carries the infection, which is then sent to a lab to be cultured so that lab technicians can see what bacteria grows from the sample.

 How long it takes for the results to show up depends on the test and on your specific health insurance plan.